Last Updated: May 26, 2020

-Now that awards season is over, it's time to catch up on all of the newest titles that have been added to Netflix.
-But, if you've ever searched for a new movie to watch on Netflix, you know how taxing the process can be.
+If you've ever searched for a new movie to watch on Netflix, you know how taxing the process can be.
 With what seems like an endless amount of titles, it can take hours to find the perfect film that matches your mood.
 Though the task of finding the perfect movie to watch may seem overwhelming, we've got you covered with this list of the best movies on Netflix.
-From classic films like Goodfellas to hilarious comedies like Burn After Reading, there's no shortage of films to choose from.
+From classic films like The Good, The Bad, and The Ugly to hilarious comedies like Burn After Reading, there's no shortage of films to choose from.

 Whatever your film preferences are, there are plenty of other options to choose from.
 Whether you prefer a rom-com, a laugh-out-loud comedy, documentaries, crime thrillers, over-the-top drama, Disney movies, superhero flicks from Marvel, an adaptation, or something based on a true story, there are movies and TV shows galore for everyone streaming on Netflix.

-Although some beloved movies have been removed from Netflix this month, including Black Panther, Men In Black, and Coraline, there's still a plethora of films to choose from.
-This includes the must-watch '90s classic Trainspotting, wherein Ewan McGregor delivers one of his most memorable performances and The Irishman, Martin Scorsese's latest mob film.
+Although some beloved movies have been removed from Netflix this month, there's still a plethora of films to choose from.
+This includes Adam Sandler's must-watch performance in Uncut Gems and The Irishman, Martin Scorsese's latest mob film.

 Director: Martin Scorsese